Storidge/cio-user-docs/docker_volumes/volumes_for_services.md

 This creates a volume named mysql-data with volume options set in [profile](http://storidge.com/docs/profiles/) MYSQL for a MySQL database running as a service.

-To create and mount a unique volume into each task of a service, use a templatized notation.
+To create and mount a unique volume into each task of a service, use a [template notation](https://docs.docker.com/engine/reference/commandline/service_create/#create-services-using-templates).
 The example below deploys a service with 5 tasks with the `.Task.Slot` template assigning volume N to task N.

 ```
 docker service create \